larryknaebelobsidian/kingdom/Proposition 52. The promises pertaining to the Kingdom, as given in the covenants, will be strictly fulfilled..md

 tags:
   - toc
 ---
+# Proposition 52.
+The promises pertaining to the Kingdom, as given in the covenants, will be strictly fulfilled.

 >A covenant must, in the nature of the case, be understood by the parties to whom it is given; the language employed is that ordinarily used, so that the ideas intended may be accurately expressed.
 >p.
 342 Vol. 1 Prop 52